 Entry into force and basic requirements

-- Operational transparency: Companies are required to provide full information about their services, including the risks associated with investing in crypto-assets and investor protection measures.
+Operational transparency: Firms shall make full disclosure regarding their services, the risks of investing in crypto-assets, and investor protection.

 Entry into force and basic requirements

-- Investor protection: The regulation aims to strengthen investor protection by improving the quality of information available to investors and ensuring that cryptocurrency transactions are fair, transparent and secure.
+Protection for Investors: The regulation was purposed to enhance investor protection.
+While improving the quality of information available to investors, it also makes cryptocurrency transactions fair, transparent, and secure.

 MiCA regulations in Portugal 2024